 With Springpad, users can create as many notebooks as they want.
 Pick notebooks like Projects Around the House to Articles I Want to Save.
 Add voice reminders, alarms, recipes, products, barcodes and more.
 Users can also invite collaborators to join notebooks.
-Springpad will help you be more organized and productive.
+Springpad will help you be more organized and productive, making it ideal for both personal use, student use, or even use by teams working together on a business project.
 You can download Springpad from the App Store here.

 If you enjoy using a stylus to take notes on your iPad, Noteshelf will be the perfect note-taking app for you.
 Noteshelf comes with over 20 note templates, 15 covers, and a stylus with 17 digital inks.
 If you’re new to taking free-form notes, its simple to get started, just start writing on your iPad like it’s a blank piece of paper.
 You can download Noteshelf from the App Store here.